srappel/srappel/README.md

 :sunglasses: Hi, I’m Stephen and I use he/him pronouns

+:clock430: I work at the American Geographical Society Library at UW-Milwaukee

 :mortar_board: I’m interested in GIS, Libraries, Geography, and Information Literacy.

 🪚 I'm a certified Carpentries instructor and co-chair of the Data Carpentry Geospatial Curriculum Advisory Committee